Markets & Food Events

-If there was ever a time to shop local, it's now.
-Plenty of Brisbane's top local creators, producers and makers are at the markets, ready to fill your home, fridge and pantry with the coolest locally made goods and the freshest produce you can buy.
+If there was ever a time to shop local, it's always.
+Plenty of the South East Queensland region's top local creators, producers, farmers and makers can be found at markets in Brisbane/Meanjin every week, ready to fill your home, fridge and pantry with the coolest locally made goods and the freshest produce you can buy.

 Keep scrolling for: